517 Total complaints

 Pattern to inspect

-The most common categories are visibility/wiper, engine, suspension.
+The most common categories are visibility/wiper, engine, unknown or other.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Severity flags